Ion Award Rules and Entry

 5. The game designers may submit more than one game as the primary designer or as a co-designer.
 Each game must be a separate submission and paid for accordingly.

 6. Only the game designer or co-designer may submit their game.
-If the game is selected for final judging, the game designer must attend SaltCON “Spring” 2019 on the day(s) of judging.
+If the game is selected for final judging, the game designer must present their game online on the day(s) of judging. in order to be eligible to win.
 Proxy presentations are negotiable and considered on a case by case basis.

 8. Game designers who are related to, or work for any of the companies who are judging final submissions, cannot participate in this competition.

-10. Any violation of these rules will result in disqualification of the game from the competition and/or removal of awards.
-The decision of the SaltCON Organizers is the final decision for any dispute.11.
+9. Any violation of these rules will result in disqualification of the game from the competition and/or removal of awards.
+The decision of the SaltCON Organizers is the final decision for any dispute.10.
 The designer must be at least 18 years of age to enter a game in the competition.

 1. By submitting your game to the SaltCON Ion Award Competition, you agree to not hold SaltCON UT LLC or any of the participants, including but not exclusive to the judges of the Ion Award, liable for any perceived intellectual property infringement.
 Paid submission of a game to the SaltCON Ion Award Competition is a validation that you have read, understand, and accept the terms of this agreement.

-2. Please use the Ion Award 2019 Submission Form completed in English.
-Do not use a font size smaller than Arial 11 pt.
+2. Please use the Ion Award 2024 Submission Form completed in English.
 All Ion Award entries must be uploaded in jpg, png, pdf, or txt format only.3.
 Each game design should include a pdf of the rules, a picture or image of the game setup, and a summary or description of the game no more than 500 words long.

-4. The Designers may submit a youtube.com url for a “Video Pitch” of their game design.
+4. The Designers must submit a youtube.com url for a “Video Pitch” of their game design.
 The video may not be more than 6 minutes in length, and should convey the game play and mechanics.
 It is entirely the responsibility of the designer to ensure that the video is viewable at the link provided.
-Please add “Video Pitch” info in the Additional Information field on the Competition Entry Form.

 6. SaltCON UT LLC has the right to use Ion Award Winners submissions (prototypes) names, images and or likeness for promotional purposes.